vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 a tuti also lessens.
 The lessening of the thought of this-ness (idantā) diminishes gradually, and it finally results in the form of

-absorption into Siva constituting two digits (angulas).
+absorption into śiva constituting two digits (angulas).
 161. The word sāvadhānatā here means 'steadiness of consciousness of

 that is not to be diverted from here to there, or from this to that.'
 It means that the yogin remains attentive towards that one from which the knower of the object (grāhaka) arises, and from where the object gets its rise.
 It always remains steady in self-luminous